robot-perception-group/AirPose/README.md

 The code was tested using `Python 3.8`.

-`SMPLX` code in this repo is a modified version of the official SMLX [implementation](https://github.com/vchoutas/smplx).
+`SMPLX` submodule in this repo is a modified version of the official SMLX [implementation](https://github.com/vchoutas/smplx).
 Download the SMPLX model weights from [here](https://download.is.tue.mpg.de/download.php?domain=smplx&sfile=models_smplx_v1_1.zip) and run the following

 ```
 # from the download location